How to Write a Blog Disclaimer to Stay Legal and Safe

 Nature of your website

 It is important that a clear distinction is made between a website and a blog.
-A website has more permanent content, in a way, considering how information provided on your blog is ever-changing, and there are also comments and conversations generated by users that are not always compatible with one another.
+A website has more permanent content, in a way, considering how the information provided on your blog is ever-changing, and there are also comments and conversations generated by users that are not always compatible with one another.

 Nature of your blog